-Two aquatic plant line transect surveys were conducted on Rice Lake (314 acres) in the summer of 2007.
-The May 23 survey was to evaluate curlyleaf pondweed and native plants and the August 20 survey was to look for Eurasian watermilfoil and characterize native plants.
+Two aquatic plant line transect surveys were conducted on Rice Lake (314 acres) in the summer of 2008.
+The May 27 survey was to evaluate curlyleaf pondweed and native plants and the August 19 survey was to look for Eurasian watermilfoil and characterize native plants.

-In the early summer of 2007, curlyleaf pondweed was found at 16 out of 41 stations (39% of the stations), growing out to about 5 feet of water.
+In the early summer of 2008, curlyleaf pondweed was found at 4 out of 41 stations (10% of the stations), growing out to about 5 feet of water (Table 1).
 It did not produce nuisance matting conditions in Rice Lake.

-In August, both curlyleaf pondweed and stringy pondweed (a native plant) had died back.
-Coontail was the only plant found in the lake and it was found at 4 out of 41 stations.
-Plants grew in water out to 4-feet.
+In August of 2008, both curlyleaf pondweed and stringy pondweed (a native plant) had died back.
+Coontail and sago pondweed were the dominant plants in Rice Lake in 2008 (Table 1).
+Plants grew in water out to 5-feet.